EASS-HIT-PART-A-2024-CLASS-IV/BookWise/README.md

 ## Features

 - **User Authentication:** Secure login and registration system to manage user sessions.
-- **Book Search:** Leverage Google Books API to search for books by titles, authors, or ISBN.
+- **Book Search:** Leverage Google Books API to search for books by titles, authors etc.
 - **Personal Booklist:** Allows users to save their favorite books and manage their personal booklist.

 ## Getting Started